microsoft/playwright/docs/src/locators.md

 await page.GetByAltText("playwright logo").ClickAsync();
 ```

-:::tip When to use alt locators
+:::note When to use alt locators
 Use this locator when your element supports alt text such as `img` and `area` elements.
 :::